livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 6.3 Type

-A type is an app scoped identifier for a specific object category within an app.
+`type` is an app scoped identifier for a specific object category within an app.

 Two representations are used:

-- type_key.
-A stable string key used in schema definitions and normative text.
+- `type_key` is a stable string key used in schema definitions and normative text.
-- type_id.
-A numeric identifier used in persisted storage.
+- `type_id` is a numeric identifier used in persisted storage.

 Constraint: